 AKC Japanese Akitainu Breed Standard

 A breed standard in the dog world is a set of guidelines which is used to ensure that the animals produced by a breeder conform to the specifics of the standardized breed.
-Breed standards are devised by breed associations or breed clubs, not by individuals, and are written to reflect the use or purpose of the species and breed of the animal.
+Breed standards are devised by breed registries, not by individuals, and are written to reflect the use or purpose of the species and breed of the animal.

 I was fortunate enough to be asked to contribute to an international collaborative effort to design a visual 'Quick Guide' document for judges.
 Breed fanciers from North America, Europe and Japan were invited to share their knowledge and offer insight into what should be prioritized for the guide.

 Breed standards are not scientific documents, and may vary from association to association, and from country to country.
-That is the care with the Japanese Akitainu.
-Depending on what part of the world you are in, breeders will adhere to various breed standards which can be found below.
-For example, in Japan, the Japanese Akitainu breed standard is set by AKIHO.
+Depending on what part of the world you are in, breeders will adhere to various breed standards.
+For example, in Japan, the Japanese Akitainu breed standard is set by AKIHO (check out the AKIHO breed standard translated into English HERE.
 In Europe, it is set by the FCI (Federation Cynologique Internationale) and in the USA, we have both the AKC and UKC registry breed standards.
-Seen as we are based in the USA, below is a breakdown of the AKC and UKC breed standards for the Japanese Akitainu along with a link to the FCI Akita breed standard.
 It is my job as a conformation judge to interpret the breed standard of the registry I am judging for and apply it against the examples of the breed that exhibit on the day of the show.
 Dog shows act as a wonderful guide for breeders to ensure they are on the right path for developing their dogs.

 General Appearance: The Japanese Akitainu is the largest of the native dog breeds of Japan and was originally used for hunting game in the mountainous terrain of the Tōhoku region where Akita Prefecture is located.
 The Japanese Akitainu is a large, sturdily built, well balanced Spitz-type dog whose head, triple coat, and curled tail are defining physical features of this unique breed.
 Males and females are clearly distinguishable from each other with males possessing a more robust body structure and masculine facial features, and females, a more refined body structure and feminine facial features.